 Selling or buying a home in Crestwood soon?
 Call Finish Line Realty (502) 376-4225.
 Our community of Crestwood REALTOR® team will help you navigate the Crestwood, Kentucky housing market.
 We hope you enjoyed browsing homes for sale in Crestwood KY on our website.

 Golfers looking to practice their swing have two driving ranges from which to choose on Lagrange Road to the east: Golden Tee Driving Range and Golf Experience.
 Meanwhile, Briar Hill Park to the west of Crestwood’s city limits offers a walking trail, picnic shelters, playground, and tennis, basketball and sand volleyball courts.
-The city also has purchased a property known as "The Maples" that will eventually turned into a park, but a timeline has not been established.
+The city also has purchased a property known as "The Maples" and have converted it into a park complete with an amphitheater.
 Outside the city limits, Sleepy Hollow Golf Course in Prospect is good for a quick 9 around the green before turning south to I-71 for a trip into downtown Louisville and sights and experiences like Waterfront Park, the Ohio River, and Louisville Slugger Field.
 A quick swoop south onto I-264 from I-71 westbound will take shopping fans down to both Oxmoor Center and Mall St. Matthews, while a similar trip down I-265 leads to Paddock Shops and Springhurst Towne Center.

 Crestwood is served by Oldham County Public Schools, specifically: Crestwood Elementary School, Camden Station Elementary, Kenwood Station Elementary, South Oldham Middle School, and South Oldham High School.
 The Oldham County Schools Arts Center is also in Crestwood, is home to the School For The Arts and Arts Academy, and provides adult education and community resources.